djbarker/quantities/README.md

 # Quantities

 A C++ template meta-programming library for enforcing dimensional consistency at compile time.
-Inspired by boost units, partly written as an exercise for myself and also to handle mixed types nicely.
+Inspired by Boost::units, partly written as an exercise for myself but also to handle mixed types nicely.

 ## Use
 ### Dimensions